 Mandarin was featured in an episode of Undercover Boss Canada.

 Mandarin celebrates its company milestones with special promotions.
-In 2019, Mandarin celebrated its 40th anniversary, giving away forty trips for two to China through the company’s year-long “Passport To China” contest.
+In 2019, Mandarin celebrated its 40th anniversary, announcing 40 winners through the company’s year-long “Passport To China” contest.
 Mandarin’s past anniversaries include sending thirty-five winners and a guest to Japan for its 35th anniversary, sending thirty winners and a guest to Japan for its 30th anniversary, sending twenty-five winners and a guest to China for its 25th anniversary, and sending twenty winners and a guest to China for its 20th anniversary.

 Mandarin introduced Small Eats, a new dine-in service concept where customers choose from a selection of freshly prepared, pay-per-eat Mandarin classics plated small – good for sampling, sharing and served right to your table.

-Mandarin has 29 locations across Ontario.
+Mandarin has 30 locations across Ontario offering Buffet Dine-In Service, Take-Out and Delivery.
 The average restaurant size is approximately 12,000 to 15,000 square feet, seating from 300 to 500 diners.
 Restaurants average 150 feet of buffet tables filled with soups, salads, entrées, grilled food, and desserts.
 Each location employs approximately 100 people, making Mandarin an employer for well over 3,000 people in Ontario.